h2oai/h2o-health/docs/epidemiology/covid_19_hospital_occupancy_simulator/how_do_simulations_work.md

 # :material-chart-timeline-variant: How Simulations Work

-There are three basic steps to run a simulation in CHOS.
+There are three basic steps to run a [simulation-based projection](./terminology.md#simulation-based-projection) in CHOS.

 - [Step 1: Select state and county](#step-1-select-state-and-county)
 - [Step 2: Review or customize input data](#step-2-review-or-customize-input-data)